Joint upper Banach density, VC dimensions and Euclidean point configurations: Proof of Theorem

 and, for $\varepsilon>0$, we also consider

 We split the counting form $\mathcal{N}_{\lambda}^0$ into three parts:

 where

-and call them once more, the structured part, the error part and the uniform part, respectively.
+Once more, we call these parts ``the structured part'', ``the error part'' and ``the uniform part'', respectively.
 Throughout the proof, we will again use the letter $\lambda$ to mean any one of the scales $\lambda_1,\lambda_2,...,\lambda_J$ whenever the claim in question does not depend on which particular scale we are working with.